CALL FOR APPLICATIONS

 Fully completed applications will be assessed by the evaluation committee specified in point 2, within 15 days of the application deadline.

-Applicants have the right to appeal a rejection within 5 business days following receipt of the notification by contacting the Vice-Rector for International Studies.
-The appeal shall state the specific action or omission of the committee being challenged.
-If the appeal is upheld, the committee shall re-evaluate the application accordingly.
+Applicants have the right to appeal against rejection within 5 working days of receipt of the decision by addressing the Vice-Rector for International Studies.
+The appeal must describe the specific action or omission of the committee that is being challenged.
+If the appeal is upheld, the committee will reassess the application accordingly.

 1. Amount of the scholarship: